MchRaef/magical_widget.flutter/README.md

 In case, you do not want this behavior, you need to explicitly set __withProvider__ to false, then no inherited widget will be generated.

 ## Resources
-For an example on how to use the magical widget please refer to the [TK-example package](https://github.com/MchRaef/magical_widget.flutter/example) provided in this github repo.
+For an example on how to use the magical widget please refer to the [example package](https://github.com/MchRaef/magical_widget.flutter/tree/master/example) provided in this github repo.

 For a complete tutorial about this package, please refer to this [TK-medium article](medium)